Deepanshu-DA/Car-Crash-Exploratory-Data-Analysis/README.md

 ##Requirements
 To run the analysis code, ensure that you have the following dependencies installed:

---Python 3
+-Python 3
---Pandas
+-Pandas
---Matplotlib
+-Matplotlib
---Seaborn
+-Seaborn
---Jupyter Notebook
+-Jupyter Notebook